List of The Grudge characters: Max

 Max (portrayed by Gil McKinney) is the landlord of the Chicago building.
 It appears Max was the landlord of the apartment for some time and it is presumed he did fairly well in his job before the chaos Kayako, Takeo and Toshio began causing at around the events between the second and the third films.
 The spirits caused many people in the apartment to either die, go missing or simply move, bringing Max into hard times, not to mention that the flow of new residents was at an all-time low.
 Max is revealed to be on the brink of being fired and does what he can to keep the building together.
 He introduces Naoko to the building (having no idea what she came for) though he does not tell her why the apartment itself seems rather empty of residents.
 Throughout the film, it becomes clear Max is possessed by Takeo, showing signs of extreme anger, resentfulness and other signs of odd behavior and frightening Rose and Lisa.
 His possession also leads to getting fired after he pushed his boss into a pile of bricks.
 Max, being possessed, also interrupts the ceremony Naoko attempts to get rid of Takeo, Toshio and Kayako's spirits.
 He unknowingly kills Naoko in the similar way Takeo killed Kayako and after Takeo's spirit is finally banished, he breaks down in tears after seeing that he was responsible for Naoko's death.
 He is shortly attacked by Naoko, who has taken the form of a ghost, similar to that of her sister Kayako.
-Max is the final one killed.
+Max is the final one killed in whole trilogy films.